How does the stock market work?

 Chances are you'll have seen loads of TikToks and ads online promoting forex trading as a way to make money quickly, but the truth is that very few people involved in this corner of the market make a profit.

-As the financial journalist, Andrew Hallam, explains in this guide to investing your money, for every dollar made in a forex trade, a dollar is lost elsewhere.
+As the financial journalist, Andrew Hallam, explains, for every dollar made in a forex trade, a dollar is lost elsewhere.
 Therefore, the only guaranteed winner is the investment bank making money on commission – the real reason forex trading is pushed so hard to people with little or no knowledge of the stock market.

 We explained earlier how a stocks and shares ISA lets you make investments without having to pay tax.
 But even an ISA can't save you from the other drain on your potential profits: investment fees.